 - If a person brings food into the hospital, can it be stored appropriately and safely (e.g. in a fridge or freezer) and can it be heated without risk of cross contamination with other foods?
 What is the hospital policy about bringing food from home?

-Make sure you take your adrenaline autoinjectors with you to hospital and let medical staff (doctors and nurses) know you have them with you.
+Make sure you take your adrenaline (epinephrine) injectors with you to hospital and let medical staff (doctors and nurses) know you have them with you.
 They must be easily accessible at all times and not locked at the nurse’s station.
-If not kept at patients’ bedside, all staff must be aware of where the adrenaline autoinjectors and ASCIA Action Plan are.
+If not kept at patients’ bedside, all staff must be aware of where the adrenaline injectors and ASCIA Action Plan are.

 Clarify with staff how to call for urgent help.

-Clarify with staff what happens if adults with food allergy are drug affected/post-operative/in pain etc, who will check their meal content?
+Clarify with staff what happens if adults with food allergy are impaired (e.g. drug affected, post-operative, in pain), who will check their meal content?